Studying at PhD level

 University of Reading Regional PhD Bursaries

 The University of Reading is delighted to announce a new scheme aimed at supporting local residents to achieve their highest academic potential, as well as enhancing their professional prospects.
-University of Reading Regional PhD Bursaries are designed to give candidates within the region the chance to study at one of the top 200 universities in the world (QS World University Rankings 2018) and benefit from the training on offer to our doctoral researchers.
+University of Reading Regional PhD Bursaries are designed to give candidates within the region the chance to study at a university ranked among the top 30 UK universities in world rankings* and benefit from the training on offer to our doctoral researchers.

 Find out more about University of Reading Regional PhD Bursaries.